Affine-Mapping based Variational Ensemble Kalman Filter: Introduction

-The main purpose of this work is to provide an alternative framework to implement EKF for arbitrary observation models.
-Specifically, the proposed method formulates the EKF update as to construct a linear mapping/transform from the prior to the posterior and such a linear mapping is computed in variational Bayesian framework~\cite{mackay2003information}.
-That is, we seek the linear transform/mapping minimizing the Kullback-Leibler divergence (KLD) between the ``transformed'' prior distribution and the posterior.
+The main purpose of this work is to provide an alternative framework to implement EnKF for arbitrary observation models.
+Specifically, the proposed method formulates the EnKF update as to construct an affine mapping from the prior to the posterior and such an affine mapping is computed in variational Bayesian framework~\cite{mackay2003information}.
+That is, we seek the affine mapping minimizing the Kullback-Leibler divergence (KLD) between the ``transformed'' prior distribution and the posterior.
 We note here that a similar formulation has been used in the variational (ensemble) Kalman filter~\cite{auvinen2010variational,solonen2012variational}.
-The difference is however, the variational (ensemble) Kalman filter methods mentioned above still aim to solve problems with linear-Gaussian observation model, where the variational formulation, combined with a BFGS scheme, is used to avoid the inversion and storage of very large matrices, while in our work the variational formulation is used to compute the optimal linear mapping for generic observation models.
-It can be seen that this linear mapping based (variational) EKF (LMEKF) reduces to the standard EKF when the observation model is Gaussian-linear, and as such it is a natural generalization of the standard EKF to generic observation models.
-Also, by design the obtained linear mapping is \emph{optimal} under the variational (minimal KLD) principle.
+The difference is however, the variational (ensemble) Kalman filter methods mentioned above still rely on the linear-Gaussian observation model, where the variational formulation, combined with a BFGS scheme, is used to avoid the inversion and storage of very large matrices, while in our work the variational formulation is used to compute the optimal affine mapping for generic observation models.

+It can be seen that this affine mapping based variational EnKF (VEnKF) reduces to the standard EnKF when the observation model is Gaussian-linear, and as such it is a natural generalization of the standard EnKF to generic observation models.
+Also, by design the obtained affine mapping is \emph{optimal} under the variational (minimal KLD) principle.
 We also present a numerical scheme based on gradient descent algorithm to solve the resulting optimization problem, and with numerical examples we demonstrate that the method has competitive performance against several existing methods.
-Finally we emphasize that, though the proposed method is designed from generic observation models, it still requires that the posterior distributions should not deviate significantly from Gaussian.
+Finally we emphasize that, though the proposed method can perform well for generic observation models, it requires the same assumption as the standard EnKF, i.e., the posterior distributions should not deviate significantly from Gaussian.